panzek/bessiebeau/README.md

 ![404 page](/media/docs/img/features/404.webp)

-404 error page lets the users know that there is an error with their request.
+404 error pagewas was implemented to improve overall UX.
+It lets the users know that there is an error with their request.
 This error might be as a result of typing in an incorrect URL, the page is temporarily unavailable, or no longer exists.
 The 404 page provides helpful links the user may want to click on that will take them to products and home pages.

 Error page can harm SEO because too many broken links will make it difficult for search engines to crawl the site.
 So this effective custom 404 page is important to SEO because it prevents showing broken links and encourages users to further explore Bessie + Beau website and help them find what they are looking for, thereby enhancing user experience by turning potential negative user experience of encountering an error into a positive one.